propublica/sunlight-congress/index.md

 ### Congress on IFTTT

-The Sunlight Foundation has an [IFTTT channel](https://ifttt.com/sunlightfoundation) that offers some "Triggers" based on events in Congress.
+The Sunlight Foundation has an [IFTTT channel](https://ifttt.com/sunlightfoundation) that offers some "triggers" based on events in Congress.

 Check out our [shared recipes](https://ifttt.com/p/sunlightfoundation) and our [favorite recipes](https://ifttt.com/p/sunlightfoundation#favorites) for some examples of how to make use of our congressional data with IFTTT.